minh-tran6/AlgoGame/README.md

 ## HOMESCREEN
    - Once the application is launched, it will go to the "get user's name" screen where the user can decide to play.
-   - Once user presses start, a dialog edit text will pop up to ask user for their name and prompt them to the game options or homescreen.
+   - Once user presses start, a dialog edit text will pop up to ask user for their name and send them to the game options homescreen.
-   - Homescreen will consist user's name, buttons directory to games, and exit button.
+   - Homescreen will consist of the user's name, button directories to games, and an exit button.

 ## STACK GAME
    - When the user chooses stack game from the main screen, a tutorial screen will appear, describing how to play the game.